tensorflow/fairness-indicators/fairness_indicators/documentation/guidance.md

 especially, slices related to sensitive characteristics such as race, ethnicity, gender, nationality, income, sexual orientation, and disability status.

-**What if I don’t have data labelled for the slices I want to investigate?**
+**What if I don’t have data labeled for the slices I want to investigate?**

 Good question.
 We know that many datasets don’t have ground-truth labels for individual identity attributes.